 Please send your child's positive/negative results in to school by email to firstname.lastname@example.org so the absence can be authorised.

-On 16 August 2021, the rules on self-isolating changed for some people, Please check the www.gov.uk/coronavirus website for the most up-to date advice.
+Please check the www.gov.uk/coronavirus website for the most up-to date advice.

 School attendance became mandatory again for all pupils from 8 March.
 The usual rules on school attendance apply, including: